nip403/Sorting-Algorithms/README.md

 - Binary Insertion sort
 - Strand sort

+Some of the slowest algorithms are:
+- Bubble sort
+- Insertion sort
+- Selection sort
+- Bogo sort
+- Permutation sort

 # Requirements
 I am using the [Python 3.7](https://www.python.org/downloads/release/python-370/) IDLE.\
 Download project and run main.py to use.\